collyd21/milestoneproject4/README.md

 ### Structure

 #### Navbar
 The navbar features a restyled logo of the site name on the left, this is shortened to “BB SNKRS”.
 Centred on the navbar are the links to “Competitions”, “Reviews”, “How it Works” and “Contact Us”.
 Finally on the right features the “Account” dropdown link to reveal “Register“ or “Login“ if not logged in yet.
 If User is logged in these options are “My Profile” or “Logout“.
-Additionally, if it is Admin that has logged in the dropdown will feature the “Add/Edit Comps” link.
+Additionally, if it is Admin that has logged in the dropdown will feature the “Add Competition” link.
 At the end there is a Cart icon with a Euro amount, showing the current total of the visitor’s cart.

 #### Home Logo
 By clicking on the “BB SNKRS” logo the user will be directed back to the homepage from wherever they are on the site.